 Unsurprisingly, music and local journalism have strong ties in the novel, bolstering the characters as they navigate getting older, grieving, finding careers and/or meaning.
 As his story comes to a close, James muses, "I thought of how sometimes in the midst of survival, life will jerk you away from your home, how it will push you out across the map, away from the people you love, or into the path of others. … Everything will change aways."

 Gnade's relationship with San Diego is as complicated as his characters'.
 "I believe the San Diego I'm writing about is true, but it's a representation.
 It's art.
 Artifice.
 So by the very nature of me telling it, it loses some of its objectivity, some of its reality, and ventures into fantastical waters," he said.
 Simultaneously bird's-eye and in-the-weeds, Gnade's San Diego is glamorized from a distance and filthy with reality.

 "44 Amazing Book Recommendations from our Favorite Indie Bookstores"

-by Arianna Rebolini and Justin Epstein
+by Arianna Rebolini and Justine Epstein